-First, we have given the companies their ranks and then accordingly we have assigned scores to those companies from 1 to 10, where 1 being the least and 10 being highest score. (total number of companies taken here are 10, that’s why the mentioned scoring card)
+First, we have given the companies their ranks and then accordingly we have assigned scores to those companies from 1 to 10, where 1 is the least and 10 is the highest score. (total number of companies taken here are 10, that’s why the mentioned scoring card)

 PE ratio is nothing but what price an investor is paying for 1 rupee of earning.
 The company which has the lowest PE ratio ranks 1st and scores the highest that is 10.
 And the company which has the highest PE ratio ranks 10th and scores the lowest that is 1.